reactnativespace/react-native-lineargradient/README.md

-## How to Set Gradient Background Colors in React Native?
+## How to Create Beautiful Linear Gradient Backgrounds in React Native

+Learn how to implement stunning gradient backgrounds in React Native using expo-linear-gradient.
+Step-by-step guide with practical examples and code snippets.
 ![Screenshot](screenshot.png)

 ### 📖Read blog post